 - One partner gets out of bed and returns.

-The still partner rates disturbance on a simple ten-point scale for each action.
+The still partner rates disturbance on our five-point sheet for each action.
 We repeat with positions swapped.

 Object and Sensor Test

-We also run a more controlled object test that mimics methods used by other labs.
+We also run a more controlled object test.

 We: